gnarpymybeloved/ThingAI-API-experimental/README.md

 # FOR DEVELOPER USE ONLY
-Experimental run of the new ThingAI api, DO NOT USE
+Experimental version of the ThingAI api

+ALL DATA IS UNENCRYPTED AND PUBLIC
+Software not designed for commercial use